veganaize/closure-compiler/Chunk-output-for-dynamic-loading.md

 Keep in mind that the compiler can and does move code from one chunk into other chunk output files if it determines that it is only used by that chunk.

 None of this requires closure-library or the use of goog.require/provide calls nor does it add any code to your output.
 If you want the compiler to determine dependencies automatically or to be able to manage those dependencies for you, you'll need to use a module format such as CommonJS, ES2015 modules or goog.require/provide/module calls.

-See also https://github.com/chadkillingsworth/closure-calculate-chunks for a tool that will help you automate the process of deciding which source files should end up in which chunks.

 # Loading the chunks at runtime